cjoakim/azure-cosmosdb-altgraph/README.md

 ## Example NPM Graph

-This example shows the dependencies for the NPM "tedious" library.
+This example shows a graph of the dependencies for the NPM "tedious" library.

 <p align="center">
     <img src="docs/img/UI-Tedious-1-No-Cache.png" width="100%">